sintof/agentic-rag/README.md

 pytest tests/test_agent.py -v
 ```

-Four tests, **no mocking** — they call the real proxy so the routing decisions are the
+No mocking — these hit the real proxy, so what they prove is the model's actual
-model's actual decisions, not simulated ones:
+routing decisions, not a simulation of them:

 | Test | Proves |
 |---|---|